TycheLab/CMIP6VisR/README.md

 ## Visualization and Analysis of CMIP6 Hydroclimatic Data

-CMIP6VisR is an R package that facilitates the usage of the bias-corrected dataset for CMIP6 projections of daily average temperature and total precipitation, SPQM-CMIP6-CAN (Abdelmoaty et al., 2025).
+CMIP6VisR  facilitates the use of the bias-corrected dataset for CMIP6 projections of daily average temperature and total precipitation, SPQM-CMIP6-CAN (Abdelmoaty et al., 2025 <https://doi.org/10.1038/s41597-025-04396-z>).
 This dataset is designed for operational applications, preserving key statistical properties, including observed marginal properties, trends, and variability while enabling a smooth transition from historical observations to future projections.
-The package allows users to identify and download relevant dataset files covering their target region or basin.
+The package allows users to identify the relevant data files covering their target region or basin.
 Additionally, it provides grid area information and enables the estimation of area-weighted average precipitation time series derived from the bias-corrected product.